-In an effort to decrease costs, the Fund intends to reduce the number of duplicate prospectuses and Annual and Semi-Annual Reports you receive by sending only one copy of each to those addresses shared by two or more accounts and to shareholders we reasonably believe are from the same family or household.
+In an effort to decrease costs, the Fund intends to reduce the number of duplicate prospectuses, supplements, and certain other shareholder documents you receive by sending only one copy of each to those addresses shared by two or more accounts and to shareholders we reasonably believe are from the same family or household.
 Once implemented, if you would like to discontinue householding for your accounts, please call toll-free at 1-855-MLP-FUND (1-855-657-3863) to request individual copies of these documents.
 Once the Fund receives notice to stop householding, we will begin sending individual copies within thirty days after receiving your request.
 This policy does not apply to account statements.